Soft-Squad/multithread-ACS/README.md

 # Multithreaded Airline Check-In Simulator

 This is a task scheduler which includes a single queue and 5 clerks.
 The queue will be sorted based on priority (business = 1 being higher than economy = 0) of customers followed by their arrival time.
-Developed for CSC 360 - Operating Systems Fall 2021 - Rewritten in Go
+Developed for CSC 360 - Operating Systems Fall 2021 - Rewriting in Go

 ## Installation